| Staying Aliveby Ken Montague

 through Galt to St. Thomas, draining the south.
 Guelph's commercial

+importance was over, but it would at least survive.
 Guelph turned to industry for its salvation.
 Early industries were

 small firms which supplied area farms and handled their produce.
 After